MonikaCyprys/Clock-app/README.md

 # Clock-widget

-This project is inspired from Frontend Mentor challenge.
+[TEMPORARY SUSPENDED] This project is inspired from Frontend Mentor challenge.
 It shows clock widget with location based on public user IP.

 ## Table of contents